An introduction to 2d conformal field theory: Modular invariant partition functions

 where only the holomorphic parts are shown.
 We realize that NS sector corresponds to the boundary condition of a free boson (\ref{eq:bosonS1BoundaryCond}), and wonder if there is a boundary condition like the R sector.
 Indeed, there exists due to the operation $\mR$:

 To realize this boundary condition, the mode has to become ``half-integers'' modes:

 There are two possible values for the zero mode $x$; one is $x=0 \ (w=0)$ and the other is $x = \pi R \ (w=1)$.
-Due to the shift of the modes the zero point energy is also modified as follows (recall homework 5: $\zeta$-function regularization).
+Due to the shift of the modes the zero point energy is also modified as follows:

 Therefore, we have the following contribution:

 where the factor of two in the coefficient is coming from the two contributions of zero modes $x=0$ and $x=\pi R$.
 Similarly,

 As we expected, we have correct contributions from the twisted sector.
 There are several comments: \begin{itemize} \item $\cZ_\mathrm{orb}$ depends on radius $R$ only through $\cZ_R$, and hence, it enjoys T-duality: $\cZ_\mathrm{orb}(R) = \cZ_\mathrm{orb}(2/R)$. \item One can see that $\cZ_\mathrm{orb}(R=\sqrt 2) =\cZ_R (R = 2\sqrt 2)$.
 Namely, a free boson on a circle with $R=\sqrt 2$ is equivalent to that on an $S^1/\mathbb Z_2$ with $R=2\sqrt 2$.
 As we stressed before, theories depend on their radii, and two branches of a free boson theory intersect at the point of moduli space of the theory (see Fig.~\ref{fig:moduliOfPF}). \item The $\cN=2$ superconformal symmetry arises at $R_{\textrm{circ}}=\sqrt{3}$, and $\cN=1$ superconformal symmetry arises at $R_{\textrm{orb}}=\sqrt{3}$ \cite[ISZ88-No.39]{Friedan:1989yz} \cite{Yang:1987bj}. \item In fact, a CFT with $c=1$ can be constructed by taking a quotient of the $\SU(2)_1$ current algebra by its finite subgroup.
 There is a one-to-one correspondence between the finite subgroups of $\SU(2)$ and the ADE Dynkin diagrams, which is called the \textbf{McKay correspondence}.
 The CFTs corresponding to $T$ $(E_6)$, $O$ $(E_7)$, and $I$ $(E_8)$ are isolated (does not allow deformation) \cite[ISZ88-No.33]{Pasquier:1986jc} \cite[ISZ88-No.41]{Ginsparg:1987eb}.